Table of Contents

 Economists in most cases predict how an economy is based on various parameters such as – PMI (Purchasing Managers Index); Unemployment numbers; Fiscal and Monetary stimulus; demand contraction – (most difficult to analyze!) and many more such parameters.
 If not for COVID, we would have got a recession due to the debt pileup.
 But, you have to understand the fact that an economist analyzes a given situation and predicts an outcome that isn’t necessarily true all the time.
 Hence, Q1 2020-21 numbers are very crucial at this point and anyone predicting a “V” shaped recovery is clearly not a qualified opinion.

 The present recession was very easy to predict.
 That’s what makes it scary and worrisome!
-The confirmation of India going into recession was given by the RBI governor in his recent press meet (dated: 22nd May).
-Mr.Governor also said, India to expect an aggressive turnaround by 2021–22.
+The confirmation of India going into recession was given by the RBI governor in his recent press meeting (dated: 22nd May).
+Mr.Governor also said India expects an aggressive turnaround by 2021–22.

 This pandemic situation is so unique and has arrived at such a turn of events (which people aren’t recognizing yet!).